kimjoyc/matrix_multithreaded/README.md

-# Project 1: Parallel implementation of vector accumulation
+# Part 1: Parallel implementation of vector accumulation
 Introduction
 This project focuses on applying parallel programming skills using OpenMP to parallelize the accumulation of entries in a vector.
 The problem involves computing the sum of entries in a vector according to the mathematical formula: xi = ∑yk for i ranging from 0 to N-1.
 The provided code Chem281P1.cpp implements a serial version of the accumulation algorithm using a recurrence relation.
 The goal is to parallelize this algorithm and evaluate its performance.